heapwolf/Porter/README.md

     });
 ```

 The Porter constructor takes a single object literal containing members grouped by resource.
 Resources are then expressed as arrays.
-In the simplest case, there must be a verb and a path.
-Each path can have tokens in it that will get supplanted when called.
-Here is our above definition put to use...
+In the case of defining a REST call, there must be a verb and a path, where each path can have tokens in it that will get supplanted when used.
+An RPC call is simply a function name.
+Here is the above definition put in use...

 ```javascript
     app.users.list(